zaufi/zaufi.github.com/_posts/2017-07-05-extend-pytest-with-fixtures.md

 ====================

-It is quite common practice to store some data required for test in a repository as indicidual files.
+It is quite common practice to store some data required for test in a repository as individual files.
 First of all it could be some input data for tests.
 Secondly, files to check a test output somehow.

 I've found the following bunch of functions are pretty useful: